Black Hole Simulation

 Ergosphereω > ω_ergoRegion where frame-dragging exceeds orbit speed

-BH EntropyS_BH = κ^2/(4pi)Bekenstein analog from log-integrity squared
+BH EntropyS_BH = 4πκ²Bekenstein analog — area law from log-integrity

 3D Gravity Well

 The budget surface Γ(ω) rendered as a 3D funnel.
-The event horizon (ω -> 1) plunges to the center -- where cost diverges and τ_R = inf_rec.
-The bright band is the accretion disk.
-Orbiting particles spiral inward following Kepler-like trajectories.
-Drag to rotate * Scroll to zoom * Double-click to reset
+The center plunges toward the event horizon where cost diverges and τ_R = ∞_rec.
+The luminous band is the accretion disk; particles spiral inward on Kepler-like trajectories.
+Drag to rotate · Scroll to zoom · Double-click to reset.

 Gravitational Infall